 The Dyson Cinetic Big Ball Animal Canister Vacuum Cleaner is one of the most powerful vacuums on the market—and one that has gained a reputation for having such forceful suction it can make carpets look brand new, even if you own several dogs that are constantly shedding.
 Pet owners know the importance of keeping floors, carpet, and their pet areas clean and free of fur and hair.
 This vacuum has features that include its trademarked Dyson Cinetic technology for suctioning up and separating microscopic dust and dirt particles, so you can feel confident that it’s getting up all of the debris your pooch or kitty tracks in from the outside (even what you can’t see with the naked eye)—and you don’t have to worry about your vacuum getting jammed up every week.
-The bagless vacuum is free of filters, which means no extra costs or time spent washing dirty filters.
+This bagless vacuum weighs a little more than 17 pounds and is free of filters, which means no extra costs or time spent washing dirty filters.
 It boasts an ejector lever that drives dirt, hair, and other debris out and straight into your garbage bag so that you never have to pull out gunk with your hands.

 This vacuum’s .42 gallon canister holds a substantial amount of dirt, extending the amount of time you can spend cleaning, and it even self-corrects and picks itself up again if it falls, which saves you time.
 As with all Dyson ball vacuums, the ball technology allows for ease of movement and steering, which comes in handy when you’re moving around furniture legs and darting in and out of rooms.
 It has a 21-foot cord and attachments that are stored on the handle, including a turbine head that picks up more dust from hardwood and low-pile carpets and a counter-rotating brush head designed specifically to pull up hair from carpets, upholstery and pet beds.